Admia1/Captcha-solver/README.md

 Finding answer offcourse :)

-I first wanted to do it as a caveman with ML and DL but there is a tool from |\_Google\_| called tesseract witch make it easier.
+I first wanted to do it as a caveman with ML and DL but there is a tool from |\_Google\_| called tesseract witch make it much easier.